Residential Code of Conduct Section A

 A. Participation in activities or disturbances that threaten the health and safety of yourself or others is prohibited.

 B. Inability to exercise care for one’s own safety due to consumption of alcohol or other controlled substances is prohibited.
 This includes need for medical attention, inability to function without assistance, unconsciousness, incoherent or disoriented behavior, and loss of control of bodily functions.

-Throwing, dropping or projecting any object or substance from, into, or within any residential facility is prohibited.
+Throwing, dropping or projecting any object, substance, or liquid from, into, or within any residential facility is prohibited.

 A. Entrance to any private room or normally locked building/common area without following security procedures, or obtaining appropriate permission from a Residential staff member or other approved University staff, is prohibited.
 This includes failing to show proper identification at designated security booths.

 B. Accessing known or marked restricted areas is prohibited.
 This includes roof access doors, rooftops, ledges, seismic bracing, fire escapes, construction areas, and any other area or space that a residential staff member declares to be restricted.

 C. Entrance to or exit of a residential building through a window or emergency exit door during non-emergency situations is prohibited.

 A. Verbal or written statements that intimidate, harass, coerce or threaten others or their property are prohibited.
 This includes images, all modes of electronic communication, and social media.

 B. Verbal or written statements that intimidate, harass, coerce or threaten a staff member or their property are prohibited; this includes verbal or written statements that may prevent or interfere with a staff member’s ability to perform their work.
 This includes images, all modes of electronic communication, and social media.